everycity/tfm-triton-k8s/README.md

 1. You can customise the versions of the software installed by editing versions.auto.tfvars
 1. You'll need to supply project_name and metallb_range variables, Terraform will ask for these.
 For the MetalLB range, ask IT Support.
 1. The setup procedure involves performing updates, and doing a reboot, and continuing setup.
 So setup takes some time - be patient and check /var/log/cloud-init-output.log to see progress
 1. After setup is complete, cat /root/kubernetes-init.log on the master node to obtain the worker kubeadm join command.
+Don't forget to run the following commands on the master first, as described in the output:

+  mkdir -p $HOME/.kube
+  sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
+  sudo chown $(id -u):$(id -g) $HOME/.kube/config

-Run this in sequence on the 3 worker nodes.
+Then run the following in sequence on the 3 worker nodes to join them to master:

+   kubeadm join 10.28.4.11:6443 --token sometoken --discovery-token-ca-cert-hash sha256:somecertkey

 1. **ESSENTIAL STEP** Before continuing you need to go into Triton's Admin UI and enable IP Spoofing, MAC Spoofing and Allow Restricted Traffic on both the internal and external interfaces for all 4 nodes. **Failure to complete this step will result in your cluster having network issues**
 1. Once that's done, you can set up Rook by running "/root/setup-rook.sh"
 1. You can follow the Rook setup with "watch kubectl get pods --namespace=rook-ceph"